 Scholarly Commons Citation

 Shulman, Jeffrey, "The Outrageous God: Emotional Distress, Tort Liability, and the Limits of Religious Advocacy" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 459.
+459.